If you DO NOT have sweet cravings, you are the rare exception.

 - Cane sugar -vs- beets

-That means even though you may be eating the flavor that is fulfilling your body’s deep need for energy and nourishment, you are actually becoming more deficient.
+Even though you may be eating the flavor that is fulfilling your body’s deep need for energy and nourishment, you are actually becoming more deficient as you eat it.

 Since we are programmed for sweets we need to make better choices.